philipp-schuetz/tree-growth-simulator/README.md

 ```

 ### Visualization
-With the visualization options the material colors
+With the visualization options, the material colors used for plotting and the filename of the plot images can be changed.
 ```json
 "visualization": {
     "material_colors": {